 Screw This, I'm Outta Here!: Outlaw Scuzz tries to pull this a lot whenever the villains are losing, due to his ability to burrow underground.
 One episode even has him producing mechanical wings from behind his back and flying away the moment Bravestarr breaks into the villains' hideout.

-Spell My Name with an S: The makers of the show couldn't decide whether Tex Hex's prairie person henchman is called Outlaw Skuzz or Outlaw Scuzz.
+The makers of the show couldn't decide whether Tex Hex's prairie person henchman is called Outlaw Skuzz or Outlaw Scuzz.
 An episode title uses the "Skuzz" spelling, but "Scuzz" appears on the merchandise.

 The humanoid pig that's sometimes seen riding with Tex's gang is named Hawgtie, not Hogtie.